masq/Blog/making-something-from-nothing.md

 ; Compilers are weird sometimes :P
 0f 1f 00                nop    DWORD PTR [rax]
 ```
-_Figure X: Disassembly of our "hello world" C program with comments and spacing_
+_Figure 13: Disassembly of our "hello world" C program with comments and spacing._

+If you're following this, you're either fairly experienced with this stuff
-If you're staring at this, and just thinking "WTF", you're not in the wrong.
-I
+already, or you're crazy akin to this stuff.
+If you're staring at this, and just
+thinking "WTF", you're not in the wrong.
+I would argue that that's a pretty
-would argue that that's a pretty standard line of thinking at this point.
-In
+standard line of thinking at this point.
+In fact, I would argue that most
-fact, I would argue that most programmers in this day and age don't know _any_
+programmers in this day and age don't know _any_ assembly or how it works, why
-assembly or how it works, why their code runs... etc, at all.
-So, good job,
+their code runs... etc, at all.
+So, good job, you probably already
-you probably already know/understand some of the inner workings of their
+know/understand some of the inner workings of their code/programming more than
-code/programming more than they do.
+they do.